vagrawal/gsoc-progress/vagrawal/progress.md

 # 15 June

 Finally found the mistake after debugging for so long.
 I was using targets aligned directly to the logits, and so tensorflow just predicts the same character.
 The right way to do is to shift targets one place right.
 I expect to get results with good error rates now.

+# 16 June

+Try to modularize codebase and make script based interface.
+Still not working.